snorlaks34/LanChat/README.md

 ## 📝 to-do list:

--Transfer to mysql server
+-Transfer to mysql server.
--Do a better gui
+-Use encryption to secure password in database.
+-Improve the GUI.
--Repair bugs 🐛
+-Fix bugs 🐛.
 -Add profile picture.
--Add some settings like: change motive, password, nick, delete account etc.
+-Add some settings like: change theme, password, nickname, delete account etc.
--Do more readable code
+-Make the code more readable.
--Add comments;
+-Add comments.